shreyai347/IMDB-Data-Scraper/README.md

 ## Contact 📬

-For any inquiries or feedback, please reach out to [your email address].
+For any inquiries or feedback, please reach out to [shreyashreya2322@gmail.com].
 I'm excited to hear from you! 💌

 ---

-Feel free to tweak any sections or add more personal touches to make it your own!